srini-555/coding-interview/docs/data-structure/Linked_List.md

 ```

 ## Strategies
-- If an operation is against the direction of a linked list, need to consider use a recursive function.
+- If an operation is against the direction of a linked list, consider using a recursive function.
+- If an operation is to manipulate a certain node, consider getting the preceding node of the node.

 ## Basic operations
 ### Traverse